matejkutirov/AutoTSG/README.md

 # Time Series Generation Pipeline

+**This codebase is part of the Master Thesis by Matej Kutirov with title "Automated Model Selection for Time Series Data Generation".**

-A comprehensive pipeline for generating synthetic time series data using various deep learning and statistical models.
+A comprehensive pipeline for generating synthetic time series data using various deep learning and statistical models, with automated model selection capabilities using FLAML AutoML.

 ## Installation